DanGraur/dangraur.github.io/content/_index.md

 ## Things I Like to Do

 Playing guitar is one of my biggest hobbies.
 I've started playing in middle-school and haven't given it up since, although I've had my on-and-off periods with it.
-I love endurance sports such as running, cycling and swimming, and I think one of the most beautiful things in life is hiking through the Swiss Alps and realizing how small we are.
+I also love endurance sports such as running, cycling and swimming.

 ## Contact